Are you looking for an energy-efficient air conditioner but don’t want to lose access to a window?

 Air Conditioner Only (for Small Rooms)

-If you’re looking the best through the wall air conditioner for the most affordable price, this is it.
+If you’re looking for the best through the wall air conditioner for the most affordable price, then this is it.

 The digital controls and thermostat allow you to dial in the temperature between 62° F – 86° F.

 Plus, it has the added bonus of a remote control.

 With 8,000 BTUs, it can handle a space up to 350 square feet, which makes it perfect for smaller rooms in your house, like a bedroom, office, or sunroom.

 With a special dehumidifying function, it can reduce the humidity indoors, making the air around you less sticky and uncomfortable.

 A sleep mode and 24-hour timer are also included.